-VII.
-NUMERICAL RESULTS
+8 NUMERICAL RESULTS

-We performed simulations to evaluate the proposed algorithms on two surveillance video traces, both with resolution 1920×1080 , and frame rates of 25 frames per second.
+We performed simulations to evaluate the proposed algorithms on two surveillance video traces, both with 8 bit grayscale colorspace, 1920×1080 resolution, and frame rates of 25 frames per second, resulting in a raw bitrate of 415 Mbps.
 One trace, referred to as the "Pedestrian" trace, consists of 375 frames and shows a pedestrian intersection with people moving horizontally across the field of view, covering and uncovering interest points in the background.
 The other trace, referred to as the "Rush hour" trace, consists of 473 frames and shows a road with vehicles moving slowly along the camera's line of sight, leading to mostly minor changes in the horizontal distribution of interest points.
-The characteristics of the Pedestrian trace make feature extraction optimization more challenging.